clevelandmusicco/HothouseExamples/README.md

 ### Stereo Examples (more coming soon ...)

 * **[StereoReverbWithTails](https://github.com/clevelandmusicco/HothouseExamples/tree/main/src/StereoReverbWithTails)** - A great-sounding reverb with pre-delay, tails, and either true stereo-to-stereo or mono-to-stereo modes
+* **[HarmonicTremVerb](https://github.com/clevelandmusicco/HothouseExamples/tree/main/src/HarmonicTremVerb)** - Tremolo with rich harmonic and stereo "seasick" modes, and a stereo spring reverb effect
 * **[ShimmerVerb](https://github.com/clevelandmusicco/HothouseExamples/tree/main/src/ShimmerVerb)** - Shimmer reverb with modulated reverb tails (dual-mono and due for a true stereo update)
+* **ModDelay** - Coming soon ...
+Modulated delay with vibrato or chorus mode, and a 5-minute looper
+* **[TriChorus](https://github.com/clevelandmusicco/HothouseExamples/tree/main/src/TriChorus)** - Chorus effect with three voices; capable of lush 80s tones as well as totally broken sounds (making it a sort of Fuzz Factory of chorus pedals)

 #### Ported from [DaisyExamples](https://github.com/electro-smith/DaisyExamples/tree/master) (most of these are mono-to-stereo)